-Interestingly, in India, we observe the 1540C allele mainly in association with AA and TB populations (Figure 4).
-Tibeto-Burman speakers of India have the highest (~61%) 1540C allele frequency in South Asia, consistent with their predominantly East Asian ancestry inferred from autosomal and uniparental loci.
-Meanwhile, the Khasi population is characterized by a 40% frequency of the allele (Table 3).
-Munda speakers also show detectable presence, with a ~5% average, in contrast to its complete absence among Indo-European and Dravidian speakers (with a few exceptions viz, Tharu, Mushar, Hazara, and Burusho populations) (Figure 4).
-These results are in line with the models suggesting gene flow from Southeast Asia to India, albeit more significant among Khasi than Munda speaking populations.
+Interestingly, in India, we observe the 1540C allele mainly in association with AA and TB populations (fig. 4).
+Tibeto-Burman speakers of India have the highest (\sim 61%) 1540C allele frequency in south Asia, consistent with their predominantly East Asian ancestry inferred from autosomal and uniparental loci.
+Meanwhile, the Khasi population is characterized by a 40% frequency of the allele (table 3).
+Munda speakers also show detectable presence, with a \sim 5% average, in contrast to its complete absence among Indo-European and Dravidian speakers (with a few exceptions viz., Tharu, Mushar, Hazara, and Burusho populations) (fig. 4).
+These results are in line with the models suggesting gene flow from southeast Asia to India, albeit more significant among Khasi- than Munda-speaking populations.
 Given the evidence for strong positive selection on this allele in East Asia, our finding of only 5% frequency among Munda is surprisingly low, possibly reflecting the fact that the 1540C allele does not carry a significant biological advantage in India.